 - pfSense was installed as a guest on a KVM hypervisor.

 - pfSense was used to NAT traffic between the internal and external networks (default configuration).

 - There were no TCP/UDP connections between a client VM and the outside world when both pfSense and client VM were running on the same HV.

 - When client VM was running on the separate HV, TCP / UDP connections were slow.

 - In both cases, ICMP traffic worked as expected.

-It appears paravirtualized drives (VirtIO in KVM; PV in XEN) are causing these issues.
+It appears that paravirtualized drives (VirtIO in KVM; PV in XEN) are causing these issues.
 In order to resolve the problem, some or all of steps below must be followed: